 But, like every profession, there are cons too.
 The biggest one for Aoife in her journalism career so far is social media.
 Aoife recounted the abuse she receives online from the assumptions of her political affiliations to the way she looks.
 “It’s definitely the lowest part of the job,” she said.
 “A lot of the time some people can assume the worst about you when you’re just trying to do your job.”

 It seems Aoife has become immune to the online brickbat.
-“I get a lot about the way I talk because I’m quite clearly working class so a lot of the abuse I get is about how I speak, about how I conduct myself and how I look.
+“I get a lot about the way I talk because I’m quite clearly working-class so a lot of the abuse I get is about how I speak, about how I conduct myself, and how I look.
 I quite enjoy that I don’t look or sound like a political correspondent.
-People can relate to me more because I don’t look like Pat Leahy,” she laughed.
+People can relate to me more.”

 A day in the life of journalism